-Taxpayers who earned wage income subject to California withholding and/or have net earnings from self-employment may claim a refundable California earned income tax credit (EITC).
+Taxpayers who earned wage income subject to California withholding and/or have net earnings from self-employment may claim a refundable California EITC.
 If you are a nonresident of California, your earned income must be from California sources.
 For purposes of this credit, income for services performed in California by a servicemember's spouse that is not subject to state tax under the MSRRA is not considered earned income from California sources.
-If you are married, you must file a joint tax return to claim the credit.
+If you are married, you must file a joint tax return to claim the credit, unless you meet the requirements under the Special rule for separated spouses/RDPs, provided in the Specific Instructions in the form FTB 3514.
 A servicemember may elect to include his or her nontaxable military combat pay in earned income for purposes of the EITC.
 Each servicemember must include all of his or her combat pay, not just a portion of it.
 You do not need a child to qualify for the credit, but must file a California tax return to claim the credit and attach a completed form FTB 3514 to your California tax return.
 For more information, get form FTB 3514.

-Military Personnel Domiciled In California.
+Military Personnel Domiciled In California

 Example: Sgt.
 Miller is domiciled in California, but stationed all year in Virginia.
 Sgt.
 Miller's only source of earned income is his military pay.
-His wife, Ann remained in California.
+His wife, Ann, remained in California.
 Because Sgt.
 Miller's military pay, earned while serving in Virginia, is considered California earned income for purposes of computing the credit, they qualify for the credit, if they meet all other qualifications.

-Military Personnel Domiciled Outside of California.
-This is additional information you need to complete form FTB 3514.
+Military Personnel Domiciled Outside of California This is additional information you need to complete form FTB 3514